Virtual

 To sign up just click on register on the front page.
 During registration you will create a login and password.
 After registration login to the system and you will be able to access member only areas and get started training your horses.

 There is a limit of one stable per person at HorseRacingPark.com.
 Every stable must have one primary owner associated with it.
 Any attempt to run more than one stable by an individual can and will lead to deactivation of all stables and loss of everything in the stables including horses and credits.
-A stable can be shut down by an owner and a new stable can be created by the same owner but it is forbidden for that owner to purchase or bid on in an auction any of the horses from the stable being shut down.
+A stable can be shut down by an owner and a new stable can be created by the same owner but it is forbidden for that owner to bid on in an auction any of the horses from the stable being shut down.
 It is also prohibited for an owner to shut down a stable, create a new stable, and bid on horses in stables that were previously identified by HorseRacingPark.com as related stables.

-2 - Verify Account
+2 - Free Horses

 You do not have to verify your account to play this game.
 There are however some benefits to verifying your account.
-The reason for this policy is due to what we have termed "mining."
-"Mining" is when a player opens up multiple free stables in an attempt to search for a record breaking horse.
-This strategy is prohibited at HorseRacingPark.com.
-Here are the restrictions placed on an unverified account:
+There are several reasons for this policy but one of the main ones is there is a limit of one stable per person.
+Continually opening new stables or controlling more than one stable is prohibited at HorseRacingPark.com.
+Here are the restrictions placed on an unverified stable:

 2. When working a horse in a timed workout at a farm an unverified stable will only be able to put between 100-120lbs on the horse and not the usual 100-140lbs.